When it comes to Internet Marketing, United WebWorks is your all-in-one solution for driving sales with a business website that performs

 "So people can Google us and find our phone number and location."

 All valid reasons.
 And then we get to tell them some good news!
-These answers show us that your expectations are too low— your website can be so much more if it is part of an orchestrated inbound marketing strategy.
+These answers show us that your expectations are too low— your website can be so much more if it is part of an orchestrated internet marketing strategy.

 Let's start at the beginning.
 Ladies and gentlemen, this is the Internet.
 It's powerful and when used well, it becomes an indispensable weapon in your marketing arsenal.
-It allows a business to escape the marketing practices that are withering in their effectiveness as the information age matures.
+It allows businesses to escape the marketing practices that are withering in their effectiveness as the information age matures.

-There's still a place for advertising, but ads are not the driving force in inbound marketing, They serve a supporting role to other strategies that help you build visibility on the screens or people who are looking for your products and services.
+There's still a place for mass media advertising, but generalized public ads are no longer an automatic choice.
+They can serve a supporting role to internet marketing strategies that help you build your visibility on the screens or people who are already looking for your products and services.
 Search engines actually help you do this because they are committed to providing relevant results to searchers, playing matchmaker between you and your prospects.

 B2B companies, you're included!
 Use the information you find online to tailor your pitch to accounts, answer their questions and — best of all — eliminate their pain points!

-The sooner your business adopts an inbound methodology the better.
-It means that you no longer have to rely on print ads, the yellow pages, outbound cold calls, radio and TV ads or billboards.
+The sooner your business adopts an inbound approach, the better.
+It means that you no longer need to rely on print ads, the yellow pages, outbound cold calls, radio and TV ads or billboards.
 Our favorite, word of mouth advertising can be supercharged by taking conversations online in social media, online reviews, product forums, and so on.
-It makes better sense in our media-saturated world where personal choice is an inalienable right.
-It also makes sense for your business to leap on the trend of focusing hard on your potential customers.
-Inbound inevitably leads you to excellence in meeting customers' expectations, selling solutions instead of products.
+It makes better sense in our media-saturated world where personal choice is seen as an inalienable right and interruptive ads violate that sense of choice.
+Among other more effective marketing practices, internet marketing inevitably leads your company to excellence in meeting customers' expectations, selling solutions instead of merely selling products.

 Some eye-opening statistics from HubSpot's State of inbound 2018 report have helped convince decision makers.
 Here are a few things they found in a survey of 6,200 companies across a mix of industries, sizes and nation of origin.

-Inbound Marketing involves thinking about the ways you communicate your marketing messages, brand identity and relationships between your sales, marketing and customer service areas.
+Inbound Marketing involves thinking about the ways you communicate your marketing messages, your brand identity and the integration between your sales, marketing and customer service teams.

 If you want to get found by new customers, the sooner you accept that content is king, the better.
 Blogging is normally what people think of when the idea of content marketing is raised, but there's more to it than a weekly article on your industry.
-While blogging can form the core of a content strategy, you can also produce white papers, guides, social media posts, videos, infographics, and many more examples of creative content aimed at inviting buyers to trust you as the industry leader in your field.
+While blogging can form the core of a content strategy, there are white papers, guides, social media posts, videos, infographics, and many more examples of creative content aimed at inviting buyers to trust you as the industry leader in your field.

 Orchestrated and planned for maximum effect, every content piece you produce over time builds your relevance and trustworthiness, your authority and thought leadership, not only in the algorithms of search engines, but in minds of people who keep seeing your content links or references wherever they look online.